pitastrudl/wekanwiki/FAQ.md

 There are alternative ways to have your feature implemented:

+a) Commercial support to develop features, see link on right menu

-a) [Add bounty for your feature request GitHub issue](https://www.bountysource.com/teams/wekan), biggest bounties are prioritized first.
+b) [Add bounty for your feature request GitHub issue](https://www.bountysource.com/teams/wekan), biggest bounties are prioritized first.

+c) Pay someone from your company or some other developer to code feature and sublit as pull request

-b) Develop feature and submit it as pull requests to devel [Wekan repo](https://github.com/wekan/wekan) branch.
+d) Develop feature yourself and submit it as pull requests to devel [Wekan repo](https://github.com/wekan/wekan) branch.

-[According to Open Hub](https://www.openhub.net/p/wekan), Wekan code is only about 7000 lines so it's very small when comparing to other software.
+[According to Open Hub](https://www.openhub.net/p/wekan), Wekan code is only about 9000 lines so it's very small when comparing to other software.
 With git history viewer like gitk it's possible to see how different features are implemented.

 For Sandstorm-specific features, have the feature enabled in Sandstorm by using environment variable isSandstorm = true like is at wekan/sandstorm.js .